 Write-in Winner: Black-capped chickadee

 Don’t be mad, but we left this cutie off our list the first time.
 We heard about it, too!
 Several people wrote in, asking us how we could forget the black-capped chickadee.
 We publicly apologize to those who were shocked by our omission, and we’re crowning the black-capped chickadee our write-in winner.
 Who doesn’t love this little black-and-white flier, found throughout much of the U.S.?
-You can easily attract it with black-oil sunflower seed.
+You can easily attract chickadees with black-oil sunflower seed.
 Check out 20 incredibly cute chickadee pictures.